 Luxury: Villa Vanilla

 Villa Vanilla is a modern 3-bedroom villa that sleeps up to six people.
-Just 500m from Berawa Beach in Canggu, this accommodation features a swimming pool, equipped kitchen and a spa centre.
-The rooms are large with air conditioning, free wifi and private ensuites.
+Just 500m from Berawa Beach in Canggu, this accommodation features a swimming pool, equipped kitchen, and a spa center.
+The rooms are large with air conditioning, free wifi, and private ensuites.
 Free bicycles are also available for all guests.
 Perfect place to stay for families or a group of friends.

 Mid Range: Surf Motel Canggu

 Awesome 3-star accommodation for less than $50.
-The Surf Motel boasts a rooftop pool and bar with ocean views, shared lounge with working space, close to beach clubs, cafes, restaurants and the beach.
-There are double rooms available with air conditioning, spacious living, private ensuites and free wifi.
+The Surf Motel boasts a rooftop pool and bar with ocean views, a shared lounge with working space, close to beach clubs, cafes, restaurants, and the beach.
+There are double rooms available with air conditioning, spacious living, private ensuites, and free wifi.
 Scooter rental is also available.
 Great place to stay for couples and friends.

 Budget: Mojo Surf Camp Canggu

 The best budget accommodation in Canggu.
-Featuring an outdoor pool and terrace, restaurant and bar, free wifi and close to the beach.
+Featuring an outdoor pool and terrace, restaurant and bar, free wifi, and close to the beach.
 There are dorm rooms and double rooms available for as little as $11.
-There is also a shared lounge, currency exchange and tour desk at Mojo Surf Camp.
-Recommended for solo travellers, couples and friends.
+There is also a shared lounge, currency exchange, and tour desk at Mojo Surf Camp.
+Recommended for solo travelers, couples, and friends.

 BEST TIME TO VISIT BALI